Selling in another country starts with a product catalog people can read and trust.

 - Break your JSON structure

-- Make product details confusing for local customers
+- Make product details harder to understand

 {